 Use “Discount10” to get 10% on the checkout

 Trading bots are software programs that connect to an exchange (usually via API protocol) and make trades on behalf of the users.
 They work using a variety of trading indicators and strategies.
 Since trading is all about mathematics and fast complex probability calculations, bots should be better at trading than humans.

-Maring.de is, unlike its main rivals, downloadable desktop trading terminal that is run from a local machine and not a cloud based solution.
+Maring.de is, unlike its main rivals, a downloadable desktop trading terminal that is run from a local machine and not a cloud-based solution.

 Margin bitcoin bot – major features

 Margin.de made sure to be newbie-friendly.
 You don’t need any technical skills to run the bot as everything is made to be idiot-proof with their drag-and-drop abilities or as they call it – visual trading.

 You can make orders directly on the charts, see the gains your trade made by hovering over it, keep track of the news in the industry through the built-in RSS feed, and maintain a bird-view of 25 different exchanges from one interface, at a glance.
 Since margin is a fully-fledged trading terminal, you can even connect a second monitor and get that professional feel when using it.

 Margin has 4 different bots that you can deploy to trade for your while you are away (travel, sleep or just work on something else).
 The first bot is the EMA crossover bot, then the Bollinger band bot, Ping Pong bot, and Margin maker bot.
 They all trade based on the different trading technical indicator as their names suggest Bollinger bands, MACD, RSI, EMA, VWAP, and many more.
 These indicators are sometimes used as drivers for bot decisions and all can be helpful when you are manually trading.

 Margin.de can be tailored to your own needs as its GUI is configurable and can be moved around and built up like a lego house.